-We put together a superb line-up of speakers for Practitioners Forum 2018 - which took place in Manchester on 22 November - across our five specialist forums of communications, finance, governance, HR and membership.
+We've confirmed a superb line-up of speakers for Practitioners Forum 2019 - which will take place in Manchester on 7 November - across our five specialist forums of communications, finance, governance, HR and membership.

 This forum focuses on communications and marketing best practice for co-operatives and is relevant to those involved in everything from internal comms to digital marketing.